FCedi/CS_Project/README.md

 #### 1. Make the Correct CSV Files

 Run your .xlsx file through our `Conversion csv.py` program to recive a csv file which is structured in a way our other programs can gather the correct data.
+For this you need to change the input and output file (Ln 5&6) in the `Conversion csv.py` program.

 #### 2. Create new .pkl Files

 First you need to delete the current `price_estimator.pkl` and `model_diagnostics.pkl` files to make room for the new ones.
-After this, you need to add the name of the new training csv file to `city_files = [`HERE`]` in the `train_model_all_cities.py` program without removing any of the current files.
+After this, you need to add the name of the new training csv file to `city_files = [`HERE`]`(Ln 12) in the `train_model_all_cities.py` program without removing any of the current files.

 Afterwards you need to instal the `requirements.txt` file on your device before runing the `train_model_all_cities.py` on your local device to create new and improved versions of the `price_estimator.pkl` and `model_diagnostics.pkl` files.